 In some cases, you will be required to give Unum authorization to obtain additional medical information and to provide non-medical information as part of your proof of claim, or proof of continuing disability.
+We may also require that you send us appropriate financial records, which may include income tax returns, which we believe are necessary to substantiate your income.
+We may request that you send periodic proof of your claim.
+This proof, provided at your expense, must be received within 45 days of a request by us.
 Unum will deny your claim, or stop sending you payments, if the appropriate information is not submitted.